Being an environmental representative in middle school or high school: what can you do?

 The handbook on education for sustainable development states that the role of eco-ambassadors is to embody changes in individual and collective behavior:

-“Eco-delegates—young volunteers who are champions of sustainable development—demonstrate their commitment and dedication by setting and pursuing quantifiable and/or observable goals and by setting a positive example.”
+“Eco-delegates—young volunteers who are champions of sustainable development—demonstrate their commitment and dedication by setting and pursuing quantifiable and/or observable goals and by setting an example for others.”

-These recommendations primarily frame education for sustainable development as a means of teaching students good habits (eco-friendly practices) and responsible school management (energy conservation, waste sorting , etc.).
+These recommendations primarily frame education for sustainable development as education in environmentally friendly behaviors (eco-friendly actions) and the proper management of the school (energy conservation, wastesorting , etc.).
 Students are seen as bearing a significant responsibility toward social and environmental issues.

 Small steps, but not enough to meet expectations

-To explore the experiences and perspectives of eco-delegates, interviews were conducted with 22 middle and high school students during the 2021–2022 school year, across a variety of school settings.
+To explore the experiences and perspectives of eco-delegates, interviews were conducted with 22 middle and high school students during the 2021–2022 school year in a variety of school settings.

-Regardless of grade level, the eco-ambassadors surveyed feel a sense of responsibility and want to take action at their schools to “help/protect the planet” by engaging their classmates and the adults around them: “I try to get my family involved in all the activities at school” (middle school student).
+Regardless of their grade level, the student environmental representatives surveyed feel a sense of responsibility and want to take action at their schools to “help/protect the planet” by engaging their classmates and the adults around them: “I try to get my family involved in all the activities at school” (middle school student).

 Students report being asked to perform small tasks in the classroom (communicating; picking up papers; turning off lights and computers…) and throughout the school (setting up recycling bins, sorting waste, reducing food waste), which are more akin to eco-friendly habits tied to isolated practices than to projects with long-term impact.